avantcredit/source-code-policy/TERMS.md

 through the CC0 1.0 Universal public domain dedication.

-Software source code previously released under an open source license and then modified by CFPB staff or its contractors is considered a "joint work" (see 17 USC § 101); it is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open-source license.
+Software source code previously released under an open source license and then modified by Avant staff or its contractors is considered a "joint work" (see 17 USC § 101); it is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open-source license.

-For further details, please see the CFPB [Source Code Policy][policy].
+For further details, please see the Avant [Source Code Policy][policy].

 ## CC0 1.0 Universal Summary